 In good writing, as in good design, nothing is arbitrary.

-Every word, line, color, and shape must be chosen with intent to optimize your ability to communicate your precise message.
+Every word, line, color, and shape must be chosen to optimize your ability to communicate your precise message.

-In marketing copywriting – when it’s essential to communicate succinctly – it becomes even more important to get the most from every word.
-One of the ways to accomplish this is by relying on “power words”.
+When it’s essential to communicate succinctly in marketing copywriting, it becomes even more important to get the most from every word.
+One of the ways to accomplish this is by relying on “power words.”